ViralTexts/gtr-clusters/clusters/18631230-sn85054616-ToRemoveInkSpots.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+fusing £tate gomnat

+V\ EDNESDAY EVEN&#x27;U, Jl I.V 6, IWI.

+For Scai.uk and Burns.—Take raw­
+onions and pound or mosli as line as possi­
+ble ;it will give immediate relief.
+Apply
+at once.

+Kcifl SAN IiWICHFS.—PoiI fresh ogl s five
 minutes; put them in cold water, and
 when quite cool, peel them, and after taking
 a little of the while off each end of the